suegdu/USV/README.md

 > C/ General-side improvements.

 > C/ The sites scan system will be changed which will provide more sites and weekly updates to the list.

+> C/ Fix the threading problem in the PT build.